 - Supporting Victims can help you report a hate crime and signpost to support.

-If someone hurt you because of who you are, it is normal to find it difficult to report a crime, or to feel upset or insecure.
+If someone hurt you because of who you are, it is normal to find it difficult to report an incident, or to feel upset or insecure.
 Please tell someone you know, they may be able to help you.

-In York there are two places where you can get support for dealing with hate crime.
+In York there are three places where you can get support for dealing with hate incidents or crime:

 - Supporting Victims